+Any increase in the length of the road network should also attract an increase in the allocated budget to maintain the assets.
+This has not occurred in the past.
 Augmentation or upgrading of existing roads is made through the Council's Capital Works Program where roads are upgraded to meet current standards.
 Most upgrades are undertaken when the road pavement is being rehabilitated.
+Proposed unfunded works include the Fingal Bay Link Road which has been detailed in the Transport Plan.